-Located about half an hour from Central London, and easily accessed from the Northern Tube line Hampstead is a well established and wealthy “village” was and still is the home of many artists.
+Located about half an hour from Central London, and easily accessed from the Northern Tube line Hampstead is a well-established and wealthy “village” that was and still is the home of many artists.
 Writers and creatives from D.H.
 Lawrence, Robert Louis Stevenson, Sting, Boy George, Ringo Starr and countless other creatives have resided there.

 Hampstead is considered a very arty liberal place to live.
 It has some of the most expensive housing in the London area.
-We saw the proof of that in the Estate Agent’s window at 10,000 sterling a week rent.
-But apparently Hampstead has more millionaires in the area than any other place in the United Kingdom.
+We saw the proof of that in the Estate Agent’s window at 10,000 sterling a week’s rent.
+But apparently, Hampstead has more millionaires in the area than any other place in the United Kingdom.

 Sites in the Village include the Freud Museum, Keats House and the Hampstead Library was recently converted into a creative arts centre.

 One of the main draws in Hampstead is, of course, the spectacular Hampstead Heath.
 The Heath is London’s largest and most ancient parkland and includes the legally-protected view of the London skyline from Parliament Hill.